Motivating Millennials in the Workplace so They Don’t Quit

 - Give Time for Training and Development

 Millennials might get overwhelmed thinking about how to stay competitive and at the forefront of their industry when they are bogged down with day-to-day tasks.
 The solution?
-Make it part of your company’s goals to give all employees time to take workshops, seminars, and classes to up their game, strengthen their core skills, and learn new ones.
+Make training millennials (and all employees for the matter) a part of your company’s goals, allowing time to take workshops, seminars, and classes to up their game, strengthen their core skills, and learn new ones.

 - Provide Mentoring